ryedin/site/_documentation/cluster-instances.md

     $ convox instances terminate i-0a321c8b
     Successfully sent terminate to instance "i-0a321c8b"

-A new instance will be automatically booted into the cluster to replace it, and your processes will be rebalanced as soon as the new instance is available.
+After termination a new instance will be automatically booted into the cluster to replace it.